eosnetworkfoundation/eosio-plus/subgroups/Governance-Systems/readme.md

 # Home of the EOSIO+ Governance Systems subgroup

-Working on the following objective:
-- A description of the functional governance system for ongoing decision making.
+Objective: A description of the functional governance system for ongoing decision making.

-  - Proposal: Establishment of a top level Governance Council
+  - **Proposal:** Establishment of a top level Governance Council
   - Who are the members that can vote / rank?
     - N votes per "engaged" Chain?
 Chains: WAX, Ultra, Telos, UX, Proton, FIO, EOS
-      - Proposal: One per chain for now to keep it simple in the interim process.
+      - **Proposal:** One per chain for now to keep it simple in the interim process.
-    - Proposal: Only "paying" chains may vote.
+    - **Proposal:** Only "paying" chains may vote.
 Non-paying chains may participate in discussions and debates.
     - A voting class for strong contributors (ie. that build tools) - but generally not just a BP.
-      - Proposal: These members are voted in by the voting chains with a supermajority
+      - **Proposal:** These members are voted in by the voting chains with a supermajority
     - A BP that sits on multiple chains must only represent one chain at a time (meaning they participate as part of that chain's vote)
     - Weighting by Chain?
 Not solely by Funding - but some non-majority increase due to EOS funding 70%-80%?
 10 total votes and EOS gets 4 of them?
     - Paying vs Non-Paying Members - shoud non-paying members get a vote?
-      - Proposal: No.  They can debate and add to the discussion, but not vote.
+      - **Proposal:** No.  They can debate and add to the discussion, but not vote.
     - Voters and Observers - obervers can participate in discussions - but not in the votes (same as above?)
     - Set up an interim process until the new organization is formally formed - critically needed by the Blue Papers now
     - **Rejected:** One vote per "engaged" BP?
 No - BPs are not acceptable (Rami / Douglas) except for "Strong Contributors" described above.